dr2633/cuda-guides/README.md

 ## Table of Contents

 1. [Introduction](01-introduction.md)
-   - Parallel processing concepts
+   - Information Theory and Parallelization
-   - GPU architecture basics
+   - From Amdahl to Modern Scaling Laws
-   - CUDA programming model
+   - Types of Parallelism and Their Applications

 2. [Kernels](02-kernels.md)
-   - Writing your first CUDA kernel
+   - Memory allocation for the host and device.
-   - Thread hierarchy and synchronization
+   - Transferring data between CPU and GPU.
-   - Host and device memory
+   - Kernel execution and result validation.

 3. [Memory Hierarchy](03-memory-hierarchy.md)
    - Global, shared, and local memory